Adenosine triphosphate: Amino acid activation in protein synthesis

 The amino acid is coupled to the penultimate nucleotide at the 3′-end of the tRNA (the A in the sequence CCA) via an ester bond (roll over in illustration).

 ATP binding cassette transporter

 Transporting chemicals out of a cell against a gradient is often associated with ATP hydrolysis.
 Transport is mediated by ATP binding cassette transporters.
 The human genome encodes 48 ABC transporters, that are used for exporting drugs, lipids, and other compounds.

 Extracellular signalling and neurotransmission

 Cells secrete ATP to communicate with other cells in a process called purinergic signalling.
 ATP serves as a neurotransmitter in many parts of the nervous system, modulates ciliary beating, affects vascular oxygen supply etc. ATP is either secreted directly across the cell membrane through channel proteins or is pumped into vesicles which then fuse with the membrane.
 Cells detect ATP using the purinergic receptor proteins P2X and P2Y.
+ATP has been shown to be a critically important signalling molecule for microglia - neuron interactions in the adult brain, as well as during brain development.
+Furthermore, tissue-injury induced ATP-signalling is a major factor in rapid microglial phenotype changes.

+Muscle contraction

+ATP fuels muscle contractions.
+Muscle contractions are regulated by signaling pathways, although different muscle types being regulated by specific pathways and stimuli based on their particular function.
+However, in all muscle types, contraction is performed by the proteins actin and myosin.

+ATP is initially bound to myosin.
+When ATPase hydrolyzes the bound ATP into ADP and inorganic phosphate, myosin is positioned in a way that it can bind to actin.
+Myosin bound by ADP and Pi forms cross-bridges with actin and the subsequent release of ADP and Pi releases energy as the power stroke.
+The power stroke causes actin filament to slide past the myosin filament, shortening the muscle and causing a contraction.
+Another ATP molecule can then bind to myosin, releasing it from actin and allowing this process to repeat.

 Protein solubility

 ATP has recently been proposed to act as a biological hydrotrope and has been shown to affect proteome-wide solubility.